-After a long wait, the seemingly inevitable has happened: Liverpool Maritime Mercantile City has been removed from UNESCO’s list of sites of ‘outstanding cultural and natural heritage value’.
+After a long wait, the seemingly inevitable happened: Liverpool Maritime Mercantile City was removed from UNESCO’s list of sites of ‘outstanding cultural and natural heritage value’ in July 2021.

 Of course, there’s no shortage of opinions on whether this was unfair, ‘incomprehensible’, or whether Liverpool needed it at all.
 For me, it’s raised some interesting points that should make us take stock of what heritage means to us in an ever-changing urban environment.

 The Mayor of Liverpool, Joanne Anderson, called the decision ‘incompresensible’, pointing out that millions of pounds have been poured into conserving historic buildings.
 The number of buildings on English Heritage’s At Risk Register fell from 17% to 2.5%.
 So how could the Site have possibly ‘deteriorated’?

 There has been more than one suggestion that UNESCO would rather see derelict docks than a new Everton stadium.
 No doubt this is all hot-blooded reaction on the day, but it points to some misunderstandings about what constitutes a World Heritage Site (especially this one).

 Liverpool was designated a World Heritage Site in 2004 because of its role in the development of trade, transport and industry during the Industrial Revolution.
 This role, as I hope this very website gets across, is imprinted in the very landscape of the Victorian city.
 In addition to this, much of the physical fabric of these pioneering days – canals, railways, warehouses, docks – were and are still in existence, albeit some in much need of conservation work.

 There were six areas that made up the WHS, from the Pier Head, to St George’s Plateau, to Stanley Dock.
 It was the integrity of this collection that formed the physical city, and the WHS City.